Are the Costs of Implementing an EHR Worth It?

 - Test results

 One of the benefits of having this data kept in an electronic format is that it is instantly accessible, meaning it is constantly available on demand.
-However, a significant benefit of electronic health records, in particular, is that they are much more secure – they can only be accessed by authorised individuals.
-Electronic health records can also be easily shared between different care providers, such as labs, medical imaging facilities, specialist medics, pharmacies, emergency institutions and workplace clinics.
+However, a significant benefit of electronic health records, in particular, is that they are much more secure – they can only be accessed by authorized individuals.
+Electronic health records can also be easily shared between different care providers, such as labs, medical imaging facilities, specialist medics, pharmacies, urgent care centers, and workplace clinics.

 As you can see, EHR is something that can greatly improve the quality and level of care you provide your patients with.
 It has some highly desirable benefits.
 But what’s the cost of implementing EHR systems into your own practice?
 Well, figures will vary depending on how you go about sourcing or creating EHR systems, but the average cost will fall between $15,000 and $70,000 per provider.

-Another plus of EHR is that you input data in a standardised manner.
-This reduces miscommunication.
+Implementing an EHR allows you to standardize the data being input into the system; this reduces miscommunication.
 One doctor or health professional will be able to read another’s notes without confusion or misinterpretation.
 It can also ensure that patients don’t undergo examinations that they have already had to go through, even when they switch between the care of different practitioners, as their entire medical journey will be documented.
 Finally, records can be printed for patients to read and take note of themselves.
 This gives them more of a sense of control over their care, which can make the entire experience more positive for them.

 Of course, EHR isn’t entirely flawless.
 No matter how good something may be, there are always going to be risks attached in some way or another.
 So, where does EHR currently fall a little short?
 While the technology, as it currently stands, is reliable, there’s always going to be the risk of technological failure.
 Systems could be hacked – leaking patient data – or the system could become inoperative.
 Perhaps the biggest concern is the risk of functional errors, which could result in the wrong data being submitted on a patient record or data being left out.
 This, of course, could cause serious problems if it were to occur.
 However, you also need to bear in mind the risk of human error that comes hand in hand with standard paper records.